sh1zen/reql/docs/CLI.md

 reql agent decision add "Store the working graph in .reql/agent.reql"
 ```

-Create a task map and link work to standard graph references.
-IDs printed by
+The agent creates a task map and links work to standard graph references.
+IDs
-retrieval, `inspect`, or `agent list` can be used directly:
+printed by retrieval, `inspect`, or `agent list` can be used directly:

 ```bash
 reql agent task add "Implement agent reset"